-The training was the sixth of its kind and the fourth virtual event hosted by the Secret Service and its Cyber Fraud Task Force (CFTF) partners.
-The simulation offered executives who play an active part within their organization’s cyber incident response teams a scenario to enhance planning, collaboration and information sharing between private organizations and the Secret Service.
+The training was the seventh of its kind and the fifth virtual event conducted with the agency’s Cyber Fraud Task Force (CFTF) partners.
+Executives who play an active part in their organization’s cyber incident response were offered a simulated scenario to enhance planning, collaboration and information sharing between state and local government agencies and the Secret Service.
+The uniquely designed cybercrime crisis role-play simulation allowed participants to gain a better understanding of how to efficiently and effectively respond to a ransomware attack.

-As the cyber mission of the Secret Service expands, the agency has adopted a multifaceted approach inclusive of education and information sharing, as well as the enhanced development of partnerships with industry representatives.
-Event participants worked through a uniquely designed cybercrime crisis role-play simulation to gain experience, knowledge and a better understanding of how to efficiently and effectively respond to a BEC attack.
+As the cyber mission of the Secret Service expands, the agency has adopted a multifaceted approach to investigating a broad range of cybercrimes, including greater education and information sharing, as well as enhanced partnerships with state and local governments and industry leaders.

-The event featured guest speakers from across law enforcement as well as industry executives who discussed a range of topics including:
+The event featured guest speakers from the Federal Bureau of Investigation, National Guard Bureau, Cybersecurity and Infrastructure Security Agency and other leaders across law enforcement as well as industry executives who discussed a range of topics.